+91 44 2257 4500 | hsoffice@iitm.ac.in | Mon-Fri 8:00 - 17:30

 3. Singh, Shailendra Kumar, Kumar, Rajesh, Prakash, Om, and Lalremzami, C. (2017).
 Linguistic Ecology of Mizoram.
 Guwahati: EBH (Eastern Book House) Publishers.

 4. Prakash, Om and Kumar, Rajesh.
 (2018).
-Linguistic Foundations of Identity: Readings in Language, Literature, and Contemporary Cultures, Aakar Publications, New Delhi
+Linguistic Foundations of Identity: Readings in Language, Literature, and Contemporary Cultures, Aakar Publications, New Delhi and Routledge, New York/London [https://doi.org/10.4324/9781003106807]

 5. Kumar, Rajesh and Prakash, Om.
 (2018).
 Language, Identity and Contemporary Society.
 London: Cambridge Scholars Publishing.

 6. Kumar, Rajesh and Prakash, Om.
 (2019).
-Text, Context and Constructing Identity London: Cambridge Scholars Publishing.
+Text, Context and Constructing Identity.
+London: Cambridge Scholars Publishing.

 7. Prakash, Om and Kumar, Rajesh (2020).
 Apprenticeship Language Studies.
 Guwahati: Eastern Books.